-member's voluntary participation in a particular work stream includes a licensing commitment; that is, the member does not agree to a licensing commitment for all standards developed by the organization, but does agree to a licensing commitment for any standards that it assists in developing.
+commitment for any standards developed during the term of the membership.
+For other SDOs, a member's voluntary participation in a particular work stream includes a licensing commitment; that is, the member does not agree to a licensing commitment for all standards developed by the organization, but does agree to a licensing commitment for any standards that it assists in developing.
 A third approach is that members agree to make IPR "declarations" if and when they become aware that they own IPR that they reasonably believe is or may become essential to a particular standard.
 For such SDOs, the IPR owner may simultaneously identify the IPR it reasonably believes may be essential, and declare whether or not it will commit to license such IPR on the applicable SDO's terms.
-If the IPR owner declines to make the required commitment, then the SDO may choose to revise the relevant portions of the standard to avoid the IPR.
+If the IPR owner declines to make the requested commitment, then the SDO may choose to revise the relevant portions of the standard to avoid the IPR.
 Although an SDO may have a policy that it may consider revising a standard to avoid IPR absent a licensing commitment, in any given case, the SDO may or may not actually do so.